suculent/thinx-device-api/README.md

 * API is a back-end data provider (security agent) for RTM Admin Console Application.

-* Provides control to a build server that pushes new firmware versions to client applications (FCM push) and devices (MQTT).
+* Provides control to a dockerized build servers and pushes new firmware versions to client applications (FCM push) and devices (MQTT).

 * Provides HTTP-to-HTTPS proxy to secure legacy IoT devices that are not capable of TLS and/or AES-level encryption.